bluesliverx/grails-spring-security-oauth2-provider/README.md

 The following URLs or configuration options show a typical flow authorizing a client for a certain user.

-* The client must first be logged in using the URL above.
-* Separately, the client must be logged into the application protected by this plugin.
+* The user must be logged into the application protected by this plugin.
 Alternatively, they will be logged in on the next step since the `authorizationEndpointUrl` must be protected with Spring Security Core.
 One way to accomplish this is to use the static rules in Config.groovy:
 ```groovy